rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 h2.
 Sending (Commands)

-Starting the bus is not required or even recommended.
+Starting the bus is not required

 **When** only using `_azureBus.GetSendEndpointAsync<IUpdateFooCommand>();` **And** sending with `commandSendpoint.Send(new UpdateFooCommand(..));`